bemit/Formanta/packages/create-amp-page/README.md

 ## Quick Start

+**1.** Create a project folder, init your project with `npm init`

-Create a `Gulpfile.js` and paste the following content in it:
+**2.** Create a `Gulpfile.js` and paste the following content in it.
+For all options and docs see the [AmpCreatorOptions typing](https://github.com/bemit/Formanta/blob/master/packages/create-amp-page/ampCreator.d.ts).

 ```js
 const path = require('path')